Johnny Thunders info

 Please add dates, correct mistakes and leave comments.

-In Queens, a suburb of New York City, from the New Town High School a band sometimes loosely referred to as ACTRESS (ARTHUR KANE, BILLY MURCIA and RICK RIVETS), are joined by one JOHNNY VOLUME, later THUNDERS, as bass-player.
+From the Newtown High School a band sometimes loosely referred to as ACTRESS (ARTHUR KANE, BILLY MURCIA and RICK RIVETS), are joined by one JOHNNY VOLUME, later THUNDERS, as bass-player.

 At rehearsals, Rick Rivets starts a tape-recorder to try to hear what they're doing with Johnny's songs and first vocal attempts.
 Many years later, this tape is exhumed for analysis on a CD release, 'Dawn Of The Dolls'.
 (Some rough tunes now sound familiar, as later they've developed into Subway Train and So Alone.)